, Smeal Professor of Marketing

 Member of Faculty Since: 1989

-Professor Baumgartner's research interests are in the areas of consumer behavior and research methodology.
-Substantively, his research is concerned with how consumers form judgments about objects and events and how these judgments influence actual behavior.
-He has conducted research on this topic in the following areas: extensions and modifications of the theory of reasoned action (e.g., the role of state- vs. action-orientation in consumers' coupon usage behavior); emotional influences on consumer behavior (e.g., effects of the retrieval of emotionally charged autobiographical memories on ad and brand judgments); goal-directed consumer behavior (e.g., goal-directed emotions as a motivational influence on weight control); optimum stimulation level and exploratory consumer behavior (e.g., conceptualization and measurement of exploratory consumer behavior); and judgments of quality, value, and satisfaction (e.g., the role of consumption emotions in the satisfaction response).
-Methodologically, his research has focused on the use of structural equation modeling in marketing, cross-cultural measurement issues, and citation analysis.
+I have two broad areas of interest, one substantive and the other methodological.
+Substantively, I am interested in how consumers form judgments about objects and events and how these judgments influence actual behavior.
+I have conducted research on this topic in the following areas: extensions and modifications of the theory of reasoned action; emotional influences on consumer behavior; coping with negative emotions; goal-directed consumer behavior; self-regulation; food decision making; optimum stimulation level and exploratory consumer behavior; and judgments of quality, value, and satisfaction.
+Methodologically, I am interested in the use of structural equation modeling in marketing, cross-cultural measurement issues, response biases in survey research, and citation analysis.

 M.S., Statistics, Stanford University, 1988